fititnt/uwazi-docker/README.md

 By default, uses <http://localhost:52000/>.

 ### Customization
-Provably will be much easier lean a bit more about [Docker compose](https://docs.docker.com/compose/overview/) and use the [docker-compose.yml](docker-compose.yml) as base for your testing or even for deploying environment than learn, configure and optimize every
+Probably will be much easier lean a bit more about [Docker compose](https://docs.docker.com/compose/overview/) and use the [docker-compose.yml](docker-compose.yml) as base for your testing or even for deploying environment than learn, configure and optimize every